CMSgov/beneficiary-fhir-data/apps/bfd-server/dev/api-changelog.md

 ## BFD-1519: Map Revenue Center Unit Count in V2

 This extension was not previously available in the v2 claims for revenue center unit count.
 The extension is now available in the extensions for Inpatient, Outpatient, HHA, Hospice, and SNF claims.
+Since we already mapped drug code to eob.item.quantity in v2 and we can't cause a backwards-incompatible change, we solved this by making a new extension and assigning claimLine.getUnitCount to valueQuantity in the extension.
 ```json
   "item" : [ {
         "extension" : [ {